-- 1. Place your mouse pointer over the Users and Groups tab. - 2.
+- 1. Place your mouse pointer over the Users tab. - 2.
 Select Users from the drop-down menu. - 3.
 Click the user profile that you want to edit from the box on the left side of the page. - 4.
+If required, select a different Access Level for the user. - 5.
 Double-click in each of the text boxes to highlight the text.
 Type the new information in each text box.

-NOTE: The username cannot be modified; this text box is read-only.
+NOTE: The Username cannot be modified; this text box is read-only.

-- 5. Select or clear the appropriate check boxes from the groups list. - 6.
-Click the Save button to save the settings, or click the Reset button to clear all of the information you entered without saving it.
+6. Click the Save button to save the settings, or click the Reset button to clear all of the information you entered without saving it.